nurifudayl/nurifudayl.github.io/_publications/papers-2018-1-arendt.md

   - bureaucracy
 ---

-Presented at the *I. Ulusal Çağdaş Siyaset Felsefesi Sempozyumu*, held at Middle East Technical University, Ankara, 20–21 September 2018.
+at Ortadoğu Teknik Üniversitesi, in Ankara, on 20–21 September 2018.

 The final published version of this paper is available [here](https://nurifudayl.com/publication/chapters-2019-1-ahlak).